 That being said, the benefits of all three cards can be quite valuable.
 But only if you make regular purchases and — since the travel rewards are the most valuable — if you travel at least a few times a year.

 In other words, if you’re looking for a credit card to cover just emergency expenses, these cards probably aren’t right for you.

 While the Platinum Card® from American Express most benefits the high-spending, high-flying consumer, the Chase Sapphire Reserve® better serves the “average consumer,” according to Shteyn.
 Why?
-For one thing, the $300 travel credit applies to more than just airfare and hotels.
+For one thing, an annual $300 travel credit applies to more than just airfare and hotels.
 It also covers taxi fares, train and subway rides, and parking fees.

 Also, the Chase Sapphire Reserve® offers three rewards points per $1 for dining.